 There are different types of medical malpractice damages you can seek via your medical malpractice lawyer, including:

-- General damages: These damages can range from life-altering pain and suffering to future lost earnings due to potential inability to work caused by the injury.
+- General damages: These damages can range from life-altering to future lost earnings due to potential inability to work caused by the injury.
 It also covers general loss of enjoyment of life.

 - Special damages: These are specific, calculable expenses like medical bills, lost wages from missed work, calculable future lost earnings from missing work, modifications to the home, and other specific costs.
 These damages require evidence, such as paperwork or receipts, and often require little to no testifying.